Unity-Technologies/NavMeshComponents/README.md

 http://beta.unity3d.com/download/98b817aefff4/public_download.html

+Clone or download this repository and open the project using the feature build.
-Add the folder `Assets/NavMeshComponents` of this repository to your project.
+Alternatively, you can copy the contents of `Assets/` to an existing project.

+_Note: the Unity build above is an experimental feature build, features and API is subject to change_

 # FAQ